 2150.
-General Circuit Cables.
+Special Cables - General Circuits.

 - 2151.
-Cable approved for the purpose may be used as a method of wiring for general circuits operating at 150 volts or less. - 2152.
+As an alternative to the requirement of Paragraph 2141, special cable approved for the purpose may be used as a method of wiring circuits operating at 150 volts or less. - 2152.
 Cable for use for general circuits operating at 150 volts or less shall be constructed as follows: - a.
 Conductors shall be of solid copper, not less than No. 14 AWG for single- and two-conductor cables, not less than No. 18 AWG for three- and four-conductor cables, and not less than No. 22 AWG for cables having more than four conductors. - b.
 The individual conductors shall have rubber or thermoplastic insulation having a nominal thickness of not less than 1/32 inch. - c.
 The cable conductors shall have a lead sheath or a moisture-resistant and flame-retardant jacket providing equivalent protection against mechanical injury to that obtained with nonmetallic sheathed cable described in the National Electrical Code.